crytic/blockchain-security-contacts/README.md

 # Blockchain Security Contacts

 This directory is a community-curated resource for contacting security teams.
-It identifies the best way to contact an organization's security team so that all hackers can report potential vulnerabilities directly to the organizations that can resolve them.
+It identifies the best way to contact an organization's security team so that hackers can report vulnerabilities directly to the organizations that can resolve them.

 See [disclose.io](https://disclose.io/) if you're looking to setup a vulnerability disclosure program.